 8. Assists in establishing community re-entry programs involving recreational components.*

 9. Recommends and secures patient referrals to community agencies to ensure patient continues to receive needed and appropriate services after discharge.

 10. Attends continuing education programs and participates in departmental in-service training programs to enhance professional development.

 11. Conducts formal and informal Therapeutic Recreation educational programs for hospital staff, students and community.
 Delegates to students from accredited programs and unlicensed personnel, supervising care provided.

 KNOWLEDGE , SKILLS AND ABILITIES REQUIRED

-2. Must be able to independently lift up to 25 lbs. occasionally The above list of duties is intended to describe the general nature and level of work performed by individuals assigned to this classification.
+4. CPR certification must be received no later than 60 days post hire or 60 days post expiration.
+MINIMUM PHYSICAL REQUIREMENTSStanding/Walking Constantly (67-100%)Independently Lifting/Carrying up to 15 pounds FrequentlyIndependently Lifting/Carrying up to 50 pounds Occasionally (0-33%)Finger Dexterity Constantly (67-100%)Kneeling FrequentlyBending/Stooping FrequentlyReaching FrequentlyTalking/Hearing/Seeing Constantly Pushing/Pulling Frequently The above list of duties is intended to describe the general nature and level of work performed by individuals assigned to this classification.
 It is not to be construed as an exhaustive list of duties performed by the individual so classified, nor is it intended to limit or modify the right of any supervisor to assign, direct, and control the work of employees under his/her supervision.